Innovative Therapeutic Areas

 Why neuroscience – and why now

-The neuroscience field is in a renaissance, with sharper disease biology, new targets beyond classic paradigms, and better tools to measure effect.
+The neuroscience field is in a renaissance, with deeper disease biology, new targets, and better tools to measure effect.
 With one in three people living with a neurological condition the need is vast, durable, and still largely unmet.
-For many, stability, timely intervention, and continuity of care remain out of reach.

 In conversation with...Dr.
 Dieter Schulterwolter VP, head of Neuroscience, Global Medical Affairs Teva's Heritage and Ambitions in Neuroscience